The History of Washington Square Park in New York City

 Photo: Brian Kachejian ©2020

-Over the years Washington Square Park would host many political and social protests.
-However the park itself was not the targets of the protests.
+Over the years, Washington Square Park would host many political and social protests.
+However, the park itself was not the target of the protests.
 It was merely the perfect site for people to gather and voice their opinions.
 One of the earliest protests in the park occurred in the wake of the tragic 1911 Triangle Shirtwaist Factory.
 Labor unions protested in the park over devastating labor practices that they argued led to the deaths of those trapped inside the factory.
-During the 20th century, Washington Square Park would serve as a home base for generations of artists from the Beat Generation of the 1940’s to the anti-war Vietnam Era protesters of the 1960s and folk music movement led by Bob Dylan.
-The parks center ring and fountain surrounded by a few rows deep of concrete seating also served as the perfect arena for public performance.
+During the 20th century, Washington Square Park would serve as a home base for generations of artists from the Beat Generation of the 1940s to the anti-war Vietnam Era protesters of the 1960s and the folk music movement led by Bob Dylan.
+The park’s center ring and fountain, surrounded by a few rows deep of concrete seating, also served as the perfect arena for public performance.
 So many were held that the city government began requiring performers to apply for permits to perform in any of New York City’s public parks.

 The beauty of Washington Square Park and the towering city buildings that surround it define a scenery that no Hollywood movie set could ever build.
-For that reason, the park has been a center of attraction of Hollywood film makers for years.
+For that reason, the park has been a center of attraction for Hollywood filmmakers for years.
 Below are a few scenes from such major motion pictures filmed in Washington Square Park.

 Barefoot In The Park (1967) -Scene featuring Robert Redford and Jane Fonda in Washington Square Park